Student-centric advice and objective recommendations

 How do I report work study earnings on my tax returns?

-Your employer will provide you with a W-2 form that contains all the information you need to report work study earnings on your tax returns.
+Your employer, which is usually your college, will provide you with a W-2 form that contains all the information you need to report work study earnings on your tax returns.
 Fortunately, you don’t have to pay to file your income taxes from work study.
 The IRS provides a free tax filing tool you can use when it comes time to do your taxes.
 You must file your taxes by April 15 every year, but make sure to give yourself plenty of time to meet this deadline.
 Consult your financial aid office or a tax professional if you have further questions about how work study affects your tax situation.

 Keep reading: CSS Profile vs. FAFSA: What you need to know